brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} a non-static data member or unnamed bit-field, other than members of an anonymous union that is directly or indirectly members-of-representable,
 * [#.#]{.pnum} a namespace, or
 * [#.#]{.pnum} a namespace alias.

-A member of a closure type is members-of-representable if it is a function call operator or function call operator template.
-It is implementation-defined whether other members of closure types are members-of-representable.

 [Examples of members that are not members-of-representable include: injected class names, partial template specializations, friend declarations, and static assertions.]{.note}